 Regularly open exhibits include In the Desert featuring animals that have adapted to dry environments like lizards and toads, North America featuring species you’d find on our continent, and The Rainforest featuring some of the most interesting and colorful underwater animals in the world.
 Many other exhibits are found throughout the aquarium showcasing more than 500 species of animals.

 So, there’s our list of some of the best kid-friendly things to do in and around Thornton.
-At Crème de la Crème of Thornton, CO, we love seeing families spend time together learning new things, being active, and making memories.
+At Crème de la Crème of Lone Tree, CO, we love seeing families spend time together learning new things, being active, and making memories.
 Each of these places offers the opportunity to do just that.
 Drop us a line to let us know how your experiences went.